HabibaMekay/WhitePaws/README.md

 2- List of system users and privileges of each user

 Admin:
-●	Adds employees.
-●	Gives access to users.
-●	Performs backup.
-●	Adds pets to the database.
+●	Adds employees, pets, vets and clients to database.

 Client:
 ●	Browse Animals.